-Blog How to Sell Costco Gold & Turn a Profit
+Blog How to Sell Costco Gold: Flip Your Bullion Like a Pro

 Front entrance of a Costco Wholesale store

-How to Sell Costco Gold & Turn a Profit
+How to Sell Costco Gold: Flip Your Bullion Like a Pro

 Costco has changed the gold-buying game, making precious metal ownership more accessible than ever.
 The warehouse retailer started selling 24-karat gold bars in June of 2023, later adding silver coins and eventually platinum bars to the mix.

-Among its bullion products, Costco’s 1-ounce gold bars have been an especially big hit.
-In April of 2024, a Wells Fargo report estimated that the company’s gold bar sales were bringing in as much as $200 million per month in revenue.
+Among its bullion offerings, Costco’s 1-ounce gold bars have been a standout success.
+In April 2024, a Wells Fargo report estimated that gold bar sales were generating up to $200 million in monthly revenue.

-The overwhelming demand has posed challenges for Costco to keep its gold bars in stock.
-A Bloomberg survey conducted in October 2024 found that 77% of 101 Costco stores across 46 states were sold out of gold bars, even though fresh inventory had arrived just weeks earlier.
+Demand has been so strong that keeping the bars in stock has been a challenge.
+A Bloomberg survey in October 2024 found that 77% of 101 Costco stores across 46 states were sold out, even though many had received new inventory just weeks earlier.

 The 1-ounce Lady Fortuna 24-karat gold bar minted by PAMP Suisse, a Swiss precious metals refinery